lyfar/awa-docs/docs/features/master-card-bio-v0-3.md

   - Overly long bios that overwhelm the calm layout; enforce character counts and truncation with "Read more."
   - Sharing personal data or contact details that the master did not approve.
   - Links that break out of the app unexpectedly.
-- **Data**
-  - Track follow conversions, reminder usage, gratitude messages, and tab dwell times.
+## Data
+- **Primary metric:** Follow conversions and reminder toggles triggered inside the card.
+- **Secondary checks:** Tab dwell distribution (Overview/Practices/History), gratitude submissions, and deep links into sessions.
+- **Telemetry requirements:** Log card entry source, tab switches, follow/reminder state changes, gratitude payloads, and CTA taps with master IDs.

 ## Open Questions
 - Do we allow users to submit questions for masters directly from this card, or keep communication one-way for now?